Permittee Collections

 Disposition of State Collections

-To minimize over-collecting and avoid disposition of non-curatable items the permittee and repository should agree to a collection strategy before any testing or field collections are conducted.
+To minimize over-collecting and avoid the disposition of non-curatable items, the permittee and repository should agree to a collection strategy before any testing or field collections are conducted.
 This contract or written agreement should be attached to the curation agreement entered into by both parties.
 All parties must make sure the repository can accommodate the anticipated needs.
-Some institutions may not have the ability to curate certain types of material so make sure this is understood and negotiated first.
+Some institutions may not have the ability to curate certain types of material, so make sure this is understood and negotiated first.
 Other options may need to be explored.
 Strategies will be guided by the project’s research design, the scope of the project, and the scale of the resource.

 Submission Deadlines and Requirements